Isilence1997/timeline_main_service_v2/README.md

 ├── main.go               # Service entrypoint
 ├── common/               # Common utilities and definitions
 │   ├── constant/         # Integration with the Xvkj platform
-│   ├── retry/            # Ge tNetwork Error Retry
+│   ├── retry/            # Get Network Error Retry
 │   ├── errcode/          # Encapsulates interactions with Redis for caching
 │   └── utility/          # Common utilities
 └── model/                # Data models and structures used across the service